fiddlecube/compliant-llm/CONTRIBUTING.md

-# Contributing to FC Prompt Tester
+# Contributing to Prompt Secure

-Thank you for considering contributing to FC Prompt Tester!
+Thank you for considering contributing to Prompt Secure!
 This document outlines the process for contributing to the project.

 ## Code of Conduct